 The most relaxed, loving, nourishing weekends imaginable with an affordable price tag!

 I studied yoga and meditation under the direct guidance of Swami Vidyanand at the SriMa School of Transformational Yoga in India.
 I’ve been practising since 1999, leading me to deeper studies with different forms of yoga over the years including Transformational, Scaravelli-inspired, Sivananda and Yoga for Anxiety and Depression.
 I take an integral approach to teaching – incorporating physical postures (asanas), breathing practices (pranayama) and dhyana (mantra meditation), as well as meditation and deep relaxation (yoga nidra).
 Connecting body, breath, heart, mind and soul has brought an awareness and inner stillness I didn’t believe was possible before.
 I love being in this space of teacher and eternal student, and hope we can share the magic of yoga too.
 Take your focus inward, breathe and become present to your intention.
 All-comers welcome – from absolute beginners to yoga masters!
-When I’m not running a retreat or facilitating a workshop you’ll most likely find me working and playing in alternative communities and in nature, inspired by the more beautiful world our hearts know is possible (hat tip to Charles Eisenstein). facebook.com/mahayogaschool
+When I’m not running a retreat or facilitating a workshop you’ll most likely find me working and playing in alternative communities and in nature, inspired by a more beautiful world our hearts know is possible (hat tip to Charles Eisenstein). fb.com/mahayogaschool

 The Quadrangle is a large Victorian model farmstead built in 1870 near Shoreham in Kent.
 Part of it is owned and managed by The Quadrangle Trust which is run as a centre for sustainable living and the creative arts.
 The garden runs down through an orchard to the River Darent and a field and small woodland beyond.
 It’s setting in the valley is extraordinarily rural and peaceful in that it is only 20 miles from Piccadilly Circus as the crow flies. thequadrangletrust.com